New Regional Cultural Cooperation

 - University of Bucharest - Faculty of Political Science & Centre for International Cooperation and Development Studies

 - Rezidența BRD Scena9 - in the framework of Where Art Thou?

-Through lecturers, workshops, discussions, and presentations NRCC aims to find answers to questions like:
+Through lectures, workshops, discussions, and presentations NRCC aims to find answers to questions like:

-- What is solidarity today, how, and why it matters?;
+- What is solidarity today?
+How, and why does it matter?;

 - How can other fields like digital technologies, sciences etc. can contribute to the sustainable development of the cultural sector?;

-- How to make projects relevant to different communities?;
+- How to make projects relevant for different communities?;

 - are a cultural manager, PR manager, cultural producer, artist, cultural journalist or art critic with min. two years of experience